skiptools/skip-unit/README.md

-# SkipUnit: Skip Unit Testing Support
+# SkipUnit

 Unit testing for [Skip](https://skip.tools) apps, adapting Swift XCUnit to transpiled Kotlin JUnit test cases.

 ## About

 SkipUnit vends the `skip.unit` Kotlin package containing a Swift `XCTest` interface to the Java/Kotlin `JUnit` testing framework.
-This provides automatic transpilation and testing of XCUnit test cases from Swift to Java, which enables parity testing to identify and isolate any differences between the Swift code and the transpiled Kotlin code.
+Combined with [skip](https://source.skip.tools/skip) transpiler, this provides automatic transpilation of XCUnit test cases as JUnit tests, which enables parity testing to identify and isolate any differences between your Swift code and your transpiled Skip Kotlin code.

 ## Dependencies

 SkipUnit depends on the [skip](https://source.skip.tools/skip) transpiler plugin and has no additional library dependencies.

-It is part of the core *skipstack* and is not intended to be imported directly.
+It is part of the core *SkipStack* and is not intended to be imported directly.
 The module is transparently adopted through the translation of `import XCUnit` into `import skip.unit.*` by the Skip transpiler.

 ## Parity Testing